Medical simulation: Evidence and further study

 Current research has found that simulation training with debriefing, when compared with no intervention, had favorable, statistically significant effects for nearly all outcomes: knowledge, process skill, time skills, product skills, behavior process, behavior time, and patient effects.
 When compared with other forms of instruction, simulation and debriefing showed small favorable effects for knowledge, time and process outcomes, and moderate effects for satisfaction.

 Types of simulations used in medical schools and teaching hospitals

 There many different types of simulations that are used for training purposes.
 Some of the most known are the use of mannequins (referred to by the simulation company METI as Human Patient Simulators, or HPS for short) and standardized patients.

 As seen in the chart titled "Types of Simulation Used in Medical Education" retrieved from the AAMC article, medical schools are leading the way when it comes to the use of standardized patients, but teaching hospitals and medical schools are close when it comes to full-scale mannequins and partial task trainers.

+In microsurgery and ophthalmology, grapes are used as low-cost training models for the lens capsule of the human eye.
+This use became well-known due to an Internet meme.